BerkeDisbudak/House-Prediction-Performance/README.md

-Model Training and Prediction - Housing Price Prediction Overview
+Housing Price Prediction
+Overview

-This Python script demonstrates how to train a machine learning model to predict housing prices using the XGBoost regressor.
-Initially, a RandomForestRegressor was considered, but XGBoost was selected for its better performance in this case.
-To streamline the process and make the code more efficient, we utilized a Pipeline to handle preprocessing, model training, and evaluation in a single workflow.
+This project aims to predict housing prices using machine learning.
+The dataset contains various features related to house attributes, and the target variable is the sale price (SalePrice).
+Initially, a RandomForestRegressor was considered, but for better performance, we used the XGBoost model.
+To streamline the process and optimize the workflow, we utilized Pipeline from scikit-learn.
+Key Features

+    Model: XGBRegressor (XGBoost), chosen for its better performance compared to the initial RandomForestRegressor.
+    Pipeline: A Pipeline is used to chain together preprocessing steps (imputation, scaling) and model training to create an efficient and concise workflow.
+    Evaluation: The model is evaluated using cross-validation and mean absolute error (MAE).

-Key Steps
+Steps in the Process

-    Data Loading: The dataset is loaded from CSV files.
-We read both the training and test datasets and clean the data by dropping rows with missing target values (SalePrice).
+    Data Loading:
+        Training and test data are loaded from CSV files (train.csv and test.csv).
+        Rows with missing values in the target variable (SalePrice) are removed.

+    Feature Selection:
-    Feature Selection: Only numerical features are selected for the training process, and the target variable (SalePrice) is separated from the features.
+        Only numeric features are selected for training.
+        The target variable (SalePrice) is separated from the features.

+    Data Splitting:
-    Data Splitting: The training data is split into training and validation sets (80% for training and 20% for validation).
+        The data is split into training (80%) and validation (20%) sets.

-    Pipeline Creation: A pipeline is created to:
+    Pipeline Definition:
+    A Pipeline is defined with the following steps:
-        Impute missing values using the median strategy (SimpleImputer).
+        Imputation: Missing values are handled using SimpleImputer with the median strategy.
-        Scale the features to a [0, 1] range using MinMaxScaler.
-        Train the model using XGBRegressor (XGBoost).
+        Scaling: Features are scaled using MinMaxScaler to normalize them to a range [0, 1].
+        Model: The model used is XGBRegressor, a powerful gradient boosting algorithm.

+    Cross-Validation:
-    Cross-Validation: We perform 5-fold cross-validation to evaluate the model's performance on the training set using the negative mean absolute error (MAE) as the scoring metric.
+        The model's performance is evaluated using 5-fold cross-validation.
+        The negative mean absolute error (MAE) is used as the scoring metric.

+    Model Training and Prediction:
-    Model Training: The pipeline is trained on the full training set, and predictions are made on the validation set to compute the MAE.
+        The pipeline is trained on the training set.
+        Predictions are made on the validation set, and the MAE is calculated to evaluate model performance.

+    Final Model:
-    Final Model Training: The model is retrained on the entire dataset (including the validation data) and used to make predictions on the test set.
+        The model is retrained on the entire dataset (combining training and validation sets) and used to predict on the test set.

+    Visualization:
-    Results Visualization: A histogram of the predicted sale prices is plotted to visualize the distribution of predictions.
+        A histogram of the predicted sale prices is plotted to visualize the distribution of the predictions.

 Code Optimizations

+    XGBoost:
-    XGBoost: Although RandomForestRegressor was initially considered, XGBoost was chosen due to its superior performance in this regression task, providing better accuracy and model efficiency.
+    The XGBoost model was selected over RandomForestRegressor due to its better performance in regression tasks, providing better predictive accuracy.

+    Pipeline:
-    Pipeline: The use of a Pipeline makes the code more concise and maintainable by automating preprocessing, scaling, and model fitting in a single object.
-This minimizes code duplication and improves efficiency when making predictions on new datasets.
+    Using a Pipeline ensures that the preprocessing and model training steps are linked together in a structured and maintainable way.
+This eliminates redundant code and makes it easier to apply transformations to new datasets.

 Requirements